 The two data tables, traits and yields, contain the primary data of interest; all of the other tables provide information associated with these data points.
-These two tables are structurally very similar as can be seen in Table 17 and Table 20.
+These two tables are structurally very similar.

-The traits table contains trait data (Table 17).
-Traits are measurable phenotypes that are influenced by a plants genotype and environment.
+The traits table contains trait data.
+Traits are measurable phenotypes that are influenced by a plant's genotype and environment.
 Most trait records presently in BETYdb describe tissue chemistry, photosynthetic parameters, and carbon allocation by plants.

-The yields table includes aboveground biomass in units of Mg per ha (Table 20).
+The yields table includes aboveground biomass in units of Mg per ha.
 Biomass harvested in the fall and winter generally represents what a farmer would harvest, whereas spring and summer harvests are generally from small samples used to monitor the progress of a crop over the course of the growing season.
-Managements associated with Yields can be used to determine the age of a crop, the fertilization history, harvest history, and other useful information.
+Managements associated with yields can be used to determine the age of a crop, the fertilization history, the harvest history, and other useful information.

-The treatments table provides a categorical identifier of a study’s experimental treatments, if any (Table 18).
+The treatments table provides a categorical identifier of a study’s experimental treatments, if any.

 Each study includes a control treatment; when there is no experimental manipulation, the treatment is considered "observational" and listed as "control".
 In studies that compare plant traits or yields across different genotypes, site locations, or other factors that are built in to the database, each record is associated with a separate cultivar or site so these are not considered treatments.

 For ambiguous cases, the control treatment is assigned to the treatment that best approximates the background condition of the system in its non-experimental state; for this reason, a treatment that approximates conventional agronomic practice may be labeled "control".